MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-rest-api-client-msbuild.md

 The complete code is in this `PetReaderToolTaskExample` folder; you can download and take a look.
 In this tutorial, you'll go through step by step and learn some concepts that you can apply to your own scenarios.

 1. Create a new Visual Studio Project for the custom task.
-Call it `RestApiClientGenerator1` and use the **Class Library (C#)** template with .NET Standard 2.0.
+Call it `RestApiClientGenerator` and use the **Class Library (C#)** template with .NET Standard 2.0.
 Name the solution `PetReaderToolTaskExample`.

 1. Delete *Class1.cs*, which was automatically generated.